blickvisual/doData_quantum/README.md

 # Welcome!
 Here will you find some resources, data and scripts based on the presentation.
 Feel free to contact us!
+## Credits - OpenSky Network - Licence
+We exported the date from the stunning [OpenSky Network](https://opensky-network.org/).
+You can use the data for exploration purpose.
+For forther information, please consider de license! https://opensky-network.org/datasets/states/LICENSE.txt
 ## Preparation
 ### Download this repository
 You can either download it by `clone or download` and `download zip` or use your prefered git client.